Recent Blog Articles

 Apps to accelerometers: Can technology improve mental health in older adults?

 Swimming and skin: What to know if a child has eczema

 A muscle-building obsession in boys: What to know and do

 Marijuana and heart health: What you need to know

-Access to marijuana is growing, but its risks and benefits have not been carefully studied.
+Access to marijuana is growing, but marijuana benefits and its risks have not been carefully studied.

-In 28 states in this country, you can legally use marijuana for a range of health problems, including chronic pain, anxiety, and nausea.
+In many states in this country, you can legally use marijuana.
 Smoking is the fastest way to feel the effects of marijuana, which is derived from the Cannabis sativa plant.
 Yet marijuana smoke contains many of the same toxins, irritants, and carcinogens found in cigarette smoke — a known contributor to heart disease as well as cancer.

 Marijuana cultivation and use dates back some 6,000 years.
 However, the cardiovascular and other health effects of cannabis aren't well studied.
 That's partly because under federal law, cannabis is a Schedule I substance, meaning it has "no currently accepted medical use and a high potential for abuse."
 That designation places numerous restrictions on researchers, making it difficult to carry out rigorous research on marijuana.